 Stay in Guesthouses

-For sure in Seychelles, you will find those Instagram-favorite luxury villas and private island resorts.
+In Seychelles, for sure, you will find those Instagram-favorite luxury villas and private island resorts.
 But it’s not only that.
 And even though you will not find hostels or camping sites, you can find affordable accommodation starting from 60€ per night for a double room on one of the three main islands – Mahé, Praslin, and La Digue.

 On the main islands, you are never far from a food van or a takeaway eatery.
-This is where many of the locals eat and where you will find the cheapest eats (SCR 40-70).
-The food is delicious, the servings generous and you can try traditional Creole curries and fresh fish served with rice and salad or even homemade burgers with fries.
+That is where many locals eat and where you will find the cheapest eats (SCR 40-70).
+The food is delicious, the servings generous, and you can try traditional Creole curries, fresh fish served with rice and salad, or even homemade burgers with fries.

 And don’t forget to try a Seybrew, the locally brewed beer!

-On the other hand, if your accommodation offers self-catering facilities, you can keep the costs even lower by preparing your own meals.
-Visit the Victoria Food Market (Mo-Sa 06.00 – 18.00) or the local market in Beau Vallon and you will find lots of fresh fruits, vegetables, and fish.
-Just bear in mind that most of the food in Seychelles has to be imported, so everything that is not locally produced will be pricey.
+On the other hand, if your accommodation offers self-catering facilities, you can keep the costs lower by preparing your own meals.
+Visit the Victoria Food Market (Mo-Sa 06.00 – 18.00) or the local market in Beau Vallon, and you will find lots of fresh fruits, vegetables, and fish.
+Just bear in mind that most of the food in Seychelles has to be imported, so everything not locally produced will be pricey.

 Bring along the Essentials

 Tip: Use your space wisely but do not overpack!
-There is luggage restriction not only in the airplane but also in the buses and even taxis!
+There is luggage restriction not only on the airplane but also on the buses and even on taxis!

 If you pay by card and you are asked if you would rather pay in the local currency or your home currency, always pick the latter!